gfarfanb/gfarfanb.github.io/.github/CONTRIBUTING.md

   stack-overflow: <author-stackoverflow-username>
 ```

-Remember update the post headers with your authro information.
-Do not forget include
+Remember to update the post headers with your author information.
+Do not forget to
-the credits of the image author if apply (is not necessary to include this person
+include the credits of the image author if apply (it is not necessary to include
-in the authors file, only in post headers).
+this person in the authors file, only in post headers).

 ```yml
 author: